Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 The Boolean modifier calculation is performed using the target modified mesh topology and dimensions.
 Other modifiers added to the modified mesh are bypassed.
-It means that if a target is using another modifier, like subsurf, the resulting topology for the modified mesh will take into account the subsurf of the target;
+This means that if a target is using another modifier, like subsurf, the resulting topology for the modified mesh will take into account the subsurf of the target;
 but for the modified mesh, the basic topology is used anyway (see examples).